brainlife/app-notch-filter/README.md

 # app-notch-filter

-This is a draft of a future Brainlife App that notch filters MEG signals using the MNE function [`mne.io.Raw.notch_filter`](https://mne.tools/stable/generated/mne.io.Raw.html#mne.io.Raw.notch_filter).
+This is the repository of a Brainlife App that notch filters MEG signals using the MNE function [`mne.io.Raw.notch_filter`](https://mne.tools/stable/generated/mne.io.Raw.html#mne.io.Raw.notch_filter).

 # app-notch-filter documentation